megaannum/forms/README.md

 then, there ought not be a problem.

+## Linux urxvt256c & Vim

+Forms simply works on the version of rxvt that supports Unicode and 256 colors, urxvt256c.

 ## Linux GVim

 Some testing has been done on the Linux GVim platform and all of the